 Highest TVL in DeFi Landscape

-Since total value locked is specific to the DeFi landscape, it is important to look for the best project with highest TVL.
+Since the total value locked is specific to the DeFi landscape, it is important to look for the best project with the highest TVL.
 Somewhere around the beginning of 2020, the total value locked in DeFi platforms amounted to almost $630 million.
-Interestingly, MakerDAO was one of the first protocols which led the tables in terms of DeFi TVL estimates.
+Interestingly, MakerDAO was one of the first protocols that led the tables in terms of DeFi TVL estimates.